Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 - The other ``PI_**.TP`` files define short Teach Pendant programs that abstract some of the Pickit logic into more user readable functions.
 They can also serve as macros that can be called manually.

-.. tip:: If there is no binaries provided for your controller version, you have to compile the sources into binaries compatible with your controller.
+.. tip:: If there is no binaries provided for your controller version, you have to compile the sources (.kl) into binaries compatible with your controller.
   Don't hesitate to contact Pickit for support.

 ..
 Warning:: Modifying the ``pick_it_communicationX_c.kl`` file should only be considered after talking to a Pickit support engineer.